-The basic notion of restoration can be summarized as actions directed to increase habitat quality, quantity, and/or access/connectivity.
-Potential effects or restoration actions can be better conjectured within the context of the overall environment of a species, which can be described using groupings of environmental influences represented with DRERIP conceptual models.
-The habitat contains basic underlying physical properties characterized by the particular bathymetry, flow regime, climate, elevation, turbidity, etc. The habitat is acted upon by various indirect physical/chemical/biological drivers that modify the basic infrastructure and render habitat suitability for component organisms.
+Restoration can be summarized as actions directed to increase habitat quality, quantity, and/or accessibility/connectivity.
+The habitat is acted upon by various indirect physical, chemical, and biological drivers that modify the basic infrastructure and render habitat suitability for component organisms.
 At the same time, certain direct stressors (e.g., acute toxicity, predation, and entrainment) act upon an organism inhabiting that particular habitat unit.
+Potential effects of restoration actions can be effectively assessed within a framework representing this overall species environment.
+The framework can be developed using groupings of environmental components contained within DRERIP conceptual models.
 Figure 9 portrays the relationship of an organism to its habitat (a dynamic process) using existing DRERIP models.